 (Are they storing it in a vulnerable way or place where hackers could exploit it ?

 Are they sending your data to a cloud or their company site for any reason ?)

-Unfortunately, it is well known that industry's record of protecting your data has not be stellar - to put it mildly.
+Unfortunately, it is well known that industry's record of protecting your data has not been stellar - to put it mildly.

-OTS does not do any web transactions, or phone home, like other packages do.
+OTS does not do any web transactions, or phone home, like commercial packages do.

 All your data stays on your machine.
 (In a place where only you can access, delete or encrypt it.)